apache/beam/website/www/site/content/en/contribute/become-a-committer.md

 {{< contributor/list_with_icons ways_of_contribution >}}

-### What are the traits of an Apache Beam Commiter?
+### What are the traits of an Apache Beam Committer?

 {{< contributor/row_of_traits committer_traits >}}